JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getExpenditurePayout`

-Returns an existing expenditure slot's payout.
+Returns an existing expenditure slot's payout for a token.

 **Parameters**